janierdavila/my-swashbuckle-theme-hack/README.md

-# my-swashbuckle-theme-hack
+# My Swashbuckle Theme Hack
 Hacking a Swashbuckle bootstrap theme.
 Personal use only.

-Meant to easy project sharing accros all my PCs
+## Purpose
+For now, only doing this so I can share this project accros all my PCs.
+Don't this to go anywhere else :)